-While researching for the Moschino-Windex article we published last week, I came upon Vogue Runway’s review for the Italian design house’s Spring/Summer 2016 collection (the one in which Moschino showed its Windex-inspired wares).
+While researching for the Moschino-Windex article we published not too long ago, I came upon Vogue Runway’s review for the Italian design house’s Spring/Summer 2016 collection (the one in which Moschino showed its Windex-inspired wares).
 Interestingly, the publication does not make mention of the specific S.C.
 Johnson-owned cleaning supply item in the review.
 More interestingly, though, is the inclusion of some other references that Moschino’s creative director, Jeremy Scott, rolled out for S/S 2016.
 A couple of choice excerpts are as follows: “Chanel-style skirt suits came in flashy neons with flashier reflective-tape edging” and “Scott played fast and loose with Chanel-isms, most literally and perhaps dangerously with a print of interlocking C clamps.”

 “See The Pool-Floaty ‘Chanel’ Handbags”